 weighs on demand.

-bullion does not earn any interest or dividends, and costs money
+Gold does not earn any interest or dividends and costs money

 to store and insure.

 The Federal Reserve last month raised its benchmark

 overnight lending rate 25 basis points to 1.75-2.

 Expectations are for another two rate rises this year and three

 Investors retreating from gold can be seen in the largest

 Trust GLD, which has seen its holdings fall more than 8 percent